Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 # ETA Features and Functionality

-The Elektron Transport API, formerly known as Ultra Performance API (UPA) is the foundation of the Elektron SDK, offering the highest throughput most tunability, and lowest latency of any API in the SDK.
+The Enterprise Transport API, formerly known as Ultra Performance API (UPA) is the foundation of the Refinitiv Real-Time SDK, offering the highest throughput most tunability, and lowest latency of any API in the SDK.

-The Elektron Transport API fully supports all OMM constructs and messages.
+The Enterprise Transport API fully supports all OMM constructs and messages.

 #### A List of Transport API Features